 Dr. David Walton is a behavioral change specialist, something that quickly becomes apparent in his general overview of Emotional Intelligence.

-It is a relatively short read at under 250 pages, though it points to a few other books for further reading—some of which includes Daniel Goleman’s work.
+It is a relatively short read, though it points to a few other books for further reading—some of which includes Daniel Goleman’s work.

 Download Introducing Emotional Intelligence as an ebook for Kindle on Amazon.